jmsb-code/Background_Generator/README.txt

     4. The program will generate a texture for each level name provided as an argument.

-    5. A file with the name `<level_name>.png` will be generated into the root/levels/textures directory.
+    5. A file with the name `<level_name>.png` will be generated into the root/levels*/textures directory.

-  *If you want to build to another directory, edit the variable _RELATIVE_PATH defined in root/CMakeLists.txt accordingly.
+  *  If you want to build to a different directory or use a different directory for input/output, edit the variable _RELATIVE_PATH defined in root/CMakeLists.txt accordingly.
-   It must define the path from the executable to the input/output directory, named levels by default
+     It must define the path from the executable to the input/output directory; 'root/build/src --> root/levels' by default

 Example level:
   There is a sample level file in the root/example directory named 'example.json'.
-  The corresponding output png file 'example.png' is provided in the same directory, along with example 'tileset.png'.
+  The corresponding output png file 'example.png' is provided in the same directory, as generated with 'tileset.png'.

 To test the program with the example:
   Copy the example.json file to root/levels and copy 'tileset.png' to levels/tilesets as inputs